 \paragraph{Torsion subgroups.} Finite subgroups in asymptotically rigid mapping class groups have been classified in \cite{GLU}, and Theorem~\ref{thm:IntroFW} proves that finitely generated torsion subgroups must be finite.
 This is sufficient to show that, in some cases, torsion subgroups are always finite.

 \begin{prop} For all $m \geq 1, n \geq 2$ satisfying $m \neq n-1$, every torsion subgroup in $\mathrm{br}T_{n,m}$ must be finite. \end{prop}

 \begin{proof} As a consequence of Theorem~\ref{thm:IntroFW}, every finitely generated torsion subgroup in $\mathrm{br}T_{n,m}$ must be finite.
-As a consequence, any torsion subgroup in $\mathrm{br}T_{n,m}$ must be a union of finite subgroups.
+Therefore, any torsion subgroup in $\mathrm{br}T_{n,m}$ must be a union of finite subgroups.
 However, we know from \cite[Theorem~4.7]{GLU} that a finite subgroup in $\mathrm{br}T_{n,m}$ cannot be arbitrarily large, so the desired conclusion follows. \end{proof}

 The case $m=n-1$ is less clear because $\mathrm{br}T_{n,n-1}$ contains finite-order elements of arbitrarily large order.
 Proposition~\ref{prop:TorsionFinite} contrasts with the fact that Thompson's group $T$ contains infinite torsion subgroups such as $\mathbb{Q}/\mathbb{Z}$ (see for instance \cite{MR2847521}).
 This leads naturally to the question: